 • André Fenton, professor of neural science at New York University, investigates the molecular, neural, behavioral, and computational aspects of memory.
 He studies how brains store experiences as memories, how they learn to learn, and how knowing activates relevant information without activating what is irrelevant.
 His investigations and understanding integrates across levels of biological organization, his research uses genetic, molecular, electrophysiological, imaging, behavioral, engineering, and theoretical methods.
 This computational psychiatry research is helping to elucidate and understand mental dysfunction in diverse conditions like schizophrenia, autism, and depression.
 André founded Bio-Signal Group Corp., which commercialized an FDA-approved portable, wireless, and easy-to-use platform for recording EEGs in novel medical applications.
 André implemented a CPAP-Oxygen helmet treatment for COVID-19 in Nigeria and other LMICs and founded Med2.0 to use information technology for the patient-centric coordination of behavioral health services that is desperately needed to equitably deliver care for mental health.
-André hosts “The Data Set” a new web series on how data and analytics are being used to solve some of humanity’s biggest problems.
+André is an active science communicator.
+You can find him on National Geographic, Netflix, Nova, and numerous web series, discussing how science, data and analytics are being used to discover the wonders of the natural world and mind, as well as solve some of humanity’s serious problems.

 Meet the Team